Skip to main content

 For the complete set of terms and definitions CIE S 017:2020 can be purchased from the CIE Webshop.
 Members of a CIE National Committee or Associate National Committee have access to a 66,7 % discount on the purchase price of the standard.

-For advice on CIE Publications contact helpdesk@cie.co.at.
-Note the CIE Helpdesk cannot assist with technical enquiries.
+For advice on CIE Publications contact ciecb@cie.co.at.
+Please note that the CIE CB may not be able to assist with enquiries of technical nature.

 ultraviolet radiation